7 Tips to take your 10k to next level

 The reality is that very few people discover their true potential.
 Your mind will always limit your performance.
 How many times have you finished a race and thought you could have gone faster?
 I was recently asked at what point I started to push myself in a 10k race.
 My response; from the start.
 Be prepared to fail!
 Take a few risks and practise suffering in training.
 Anyway, its not real pain - and the more you practise it the more you will come to love it!

 2. Create a routine that's impossible to break.

 Elite runners very rarely miss a days training, unless they're bed bound or injured.
-All elite runners are incredibly stubborn; building their lives around training, racing, nutrition, and recovery.
-Establishing an iron clad routine is important-it takes choice out of the equation.
+They are incredibly stubborn; building their lives around training, racing, nutrition, and recovery.
+It's not always possible to prioritise running, but you can be sensible with your time and establish an iron clad routine- taking the element of choice and indecision about when your running out of the equation.